VOLTTRON/volttron/docs/source/platform-features/message-bus/vip/vip-known-identities.rst

     "keydiscovery","Server Key Discovery","Agent that enables discovery of server keys of remote platforms in a multi-platform setup"
     "platform.actuator","Actuator","Agent which coordinates sending control commands to devices" "config.store","Configuration Store","The configuration subsystem service agent on the platform.
-Includes scheduling" "platform.driver","Master Driver","The default identity for the Master Driver Agent (will be renamed Platform Driver Agent) which is responsible for coordinating device communication"
+Includes scheduling" "platform.driver","Platform Driver","The default identity for the Platform Driver Agent (will be renamed Platform Driver Agent) which is responsible for coordinating device communication"
     "zmq.proxy.router","Zero MQ Proxy","ZeroMQ's proxy service for Pub/Sub subsystem router.
 Allows backward compatibility between rmq and zmq instances of VOLTTRON"